Code-Institute-Submissions/east-africa-safari/README.md

    media query.
 * On Laptop the cheetah carousel image was also displaying but leaving a grey space towards the bottom (displayin about 90vh) leaving a revealing a grey space.
 I solved it with a media querry.
+* On Desktop the smooth scroll was missing the targeted sections, it was scrolling past the page, making the sections not balance visually on the page.
+I tried media query for the respective sections to display min-height: 100vh, but it not solve.
+* Also on desktop view the lion image for the preview section is increased in height.
+I wrote media Query to override it but it did not work, probably maybe because the styles for the preview front were inline.
+* I was not able to correct the above issues in time however I am working on them in a cloned version so a to know how solve them.

+## Manually testing the functionality of all links
+* All the Links to the sections are working well, and the buttons  for readmore also have target blank.

+## Manually testing the feedback form
+* The feedback form 'required' attribute is working, it will not submit empty form instead it will pop up a message stating 'please fill out this field'.
+* When I added method='POST' to my form  in HTML the form EmailJS execution failed, with the following error message;
+    * Error response
+        Error code: 501
+        Message: Unsupported method ('POST').
+        Error code explanation: HTTPStatus.NOT_IMPLEMENTED - Server does not support this operation.

+  but upon removing method='POST' the form
+  EmailJS execution was successful.